ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 ##### Transaction Simulation

-An empty withdrawals root should be included at the end of all applied simulated transactions, when the block is sealed.
+In response to RPC methods like `eth_simulateV1` that allow simulation of arbitrary transactions within one or more blocks, an empty withdrawals root should be included in the header of a block that consists of such simulated transactions.
+The same is applicable for scenarios where the actual withdrawals root value is not readily available.

 ## Block Body Withdrawals List

-withdrawals list in the block body is encoded as an empty RLP list.
+Withdrawals list in the block body is encoded as an empty RLP list.

 ## Engine API Updates